dougeby/IntuneDocs/intune-user-help/install-apps-cpapp-windows.md

 ---

-# Install apps on your device
+# Install and share apps on your device
 Install apps on your device from the Company Portal app for Windows.

+## Install apps

 1. Open the Company Portal app and sign in with your work or school account.
 ![The Company Portal app for Windows 10 home page.](./media/RS1_AppDetailsPage_Installed_03.png)